 To ensure that you have considered health and safety for disabled employees:

-check the workplace for obvious health and safety risks.
-Occupational Safety and Health (OSH) provides guidance in this area
+- check the workplace for obvious health and safety risks.
+WorkSafe NZ provides guidance in this area

 Absence related to musculoskeletal disorders is one of the biggest causes of lost productivity.
 Absences can be reduced by active management of health and safety in the workplace.
 For example, occupational overuse syndrome (OOS) is a common condition which can be avoided and successfully managed through ergonomic changes to the workstation, IT and other equipment.

 In the majority of cases providing good health and safety management for disabled employees is the same for any employee.

 For some useful links around Health and Safety please visit our links section.